Why Is CBD Infused in Oil Carriers?

 Coconut Oil (MCT Oil)

-Here are Organic Grit we use only the best Coconut Oil (MCT Oil) in all out OG CBD Tinctures.
+Here at Organic Grit we use only the best carrier oil for CBD: Coconut Oil (MCT Oil), in all our OG CBD Oil Tinctures.

 Hemp Seed Oil

 We know that from looking the name, you’d believe that hemp seed oil would be the best because CBD is primarily derived from hemp itself: wrong.

 Firstly, hemp seed oil has a low bioavailability rate when compared to MCT Oil (which is our carrier for all OG CBD Oil Tinctures).